-Wada’s films did not follow these rules.
-His animations moved at their own pace, going off on strange tangents, following whatever sparked his curiosity.
-His characters had no heroic goals or obstacles to overcome.
-Instead, the people who occupied his films, mostly “office workers in suits or fat kids” (Wada’s own words) [*], seemed to live in some sort of daydream.
-They moved together in synchronised dances, talked in hushed whispers, and lived alongside a troupe of exotic animals that observed them with curiosity.
+Wada’s films do not follow these rules.
+His animations move at their own pace, going off on strange tangents, following whatever sparks his curiosity.
+His characters have no heroic goals or obstacles to overcome.
+Instead, the people who occupy his films, mostly “office workers in suits or fat kids” (Wada’s own words)11 Quoted in a supplementary booklet that’s included with the beforementioned DVD. ↩︎, seem to live in some daydream.
+They move together in synchronised dances, talk in hushed whispers, and live alongside a troupe of exotic animals that curiously observe them.

-The director’s work suggested something exciting to me as a young filmmaker.
-His films proved that animation’s potential lay beyond the strict dogmas of narrative and structure, that it could allow filmmakers to craft a small world of their own.
-Since seeing his short films, I haven’t yet left Wada’s world.
-For me, a new project from this director is always a welcome treat, and a ticket to re-enter his strangely comforting vision.
+His work suggested something exciting to me as a young filmmaker.
+His films proved that animation’s potential lay beyond the strict dogmas of narrative and structure and could allow filmmakers to craft a small world of their own.
+I haven’t left Wada’s world since seeing his short films.
+For me, a new project from this filmmaker is always a welcome treat, and a ticket to re-enter his strangely comforting vision.

 While the film’s animation is simplistic, the short’s atmosphere already suggests the unique qualities of his later work.
 The film’s pace is slow, thoughtful, and dream-like.
-The teacher’s thoughts appear on screen via title-cards, seemingly plucked from the silent-era of film.
-“I was walking on a road I neither like nor dislike”, the teacher says thoughtfully, “I soon found myself in a vague space between dream and reality.”
+The teacher’s thoughts appear on screen via title cards, seemingly plucked from the silent film era.
+“I was walking on a road I neither like nor dislike,” the teacher says thoughtfully, “I soon found myself in a vague space between dream and reality.”

 In the film, a group of spectacled boys sit in a line of chairs, moving from seat-to-seat in rehearsed, mechanical movements.
 Once a boy reaches the end of the queue, his nose is squished by a strange man in glasses, and he runs off.
 As the next boy moves onto the now-empty seat, the cycle is repeated once again.
 The film substitutes a plot with the gradual revealing of an intricate spectacle, where each character’s movements directly affect the actions of the next.
 “I have been attracted to how people in rituals do the same movement together,” explains Wada, “[acting] in accordance with the decided manners and customs.
 They don’t have doubts about their actions.”